CodepediaOrg/codepediaorg.github.io/_posts/2016-08-02-a-developers-guide-to-using-aliases.md

 ---
 layout: post
-title: A developer's guide to using aliases
+title: A developer's approach to using aliases
-description: "In this post, I will give my two cents on migrating a programming blog from Wordpress to Jekyll, namely I will list and detail the main steps I took for migrating Codingpedia.org"
+description: "In this post, I am presenting how I am using bash aliases to make my everyday developer life easier"
 author: ama
 permalink: /ama/a-developers-guide-to-using-aliases/
 published: false